Hello First Graders & Families,

 - Trace each letter of a sight word & guess which is the word.

 First graders will be thinking about reading goals.
-We will set goals a number of times throughout the school year as we beginthinking about what we'd like to do differently for our next challenge.
+We will set goals a number of times throughout the school year as we begin thinking about what we'd like to do differently for our next challenge.
 We will begin reading independently for 5 minutes as we work up to...
 45 MINUTES!
 WOW!!
 We will become GREAT word detectives as we use all of our skills to decode tricky words.
 We'll be learning to deepen comprehension of stories by retelling about the characters, setting, and plot.
-So essentially, talk in depth about who, where, when, what was the problem, how did the character change, and why did the plot end as it did, are all inquiries that will increase understanding.
+So essentially, talking in-depth about who, where, when, what was the problem, how did the character change, and why did the plot end as it did, are all inquiries that will increase understanding.
+Items you need in first grade: A backpack, an extra sweater or sweatshirt as sometimes room temperatures fluctuate, (only water please) and lunch or lunch money (credit online works best for snacks as all lunches are provided at no charge).

 Online Math Resource: